How we set salaries across the organisation

 The chair of the board of trustees determines salary and other benefit changes for the chief executive.
 These changes are only made when market forces and other matters dictate the need.
 The chair makes these decisions in consultation with the remuneration committee described above.

-The salaries for our executive leadership team, including our chief executive, are available on page 51 of our 2016 Trustees Report and Accounts (PDF, 12MB).
+The salaries for our executive leadership team, including our chief executive, are available on page 49 of our 2017 trustees report and accounts (PDF, 12MB).

 Our senior-level salaries are below those for similar-sized organisations in the private sector and some areas of the public sector.